DNDEBUG/hosts/README.md

 removed.txt: sites that don't work anymore, but might come back some day

-useless.txt: useless websites designed to waste time or are just useless and worthless
+useless.txt: Irrelevant websites or designed to be a waste of time